 Discontinue all other around-the-clock opioid drugs when Morphabond ER therapy is initiated.

 There are no established conversion ratios for conversion from other opioids to Morphabond ER defined by clinical trials.
-Initiate dosing using Morphabond ER 15 mg orally every 12 hours.
+Initiate dosing using Morphabond ER 15 mg orally every 8 to 12 hours.